giulicasco/Tramia_rep/replit.md

 **Railway Watermarks**: Diagonal line patterns in headers evoke "vías" (railway tracks) representing the agent rail system concept.

 ## Backend Architecture
 The backend follows a Backend-for-Frontend (BFF) pattern built with Express.js and Node.js.
-This approach provides a tailored API layer that aggregates and transforms data from multiple backend services.
+The server acts as a pure forwarding proxy that routes all API requests directly to the user's existing n8n backend, maintaining the exact same API contracts while connecting to live n8n workflows for data operations.

-**Database Layer**: Drizzle ORM with PostgreSQL provides type-safe database operations and schema management.
-The database stores organizational data, user management, agent configurations, knowledge items, job queues, and audit logs.
+**n8n Integration**: All API endpoints forward requests to corresponding n8n webhook endpoints using the callN8N client function.
+Authentication is handled via x-internal-key headers for secure communication with the n8n backend.

 **API Design**: RESTful endpoints organized by domain (auth, integrations, agents, knowledge, conversations, etc.) with consistent error handling and response formatting.
+Each endpoint forwards requests to n8n webhooks at paths like `/webhook/tramia-*`.

 **Real-time Communication**: WebSocket support for live updates to dashboards and job queue status, ensuring users see real-time changes without manual refreshing.